Get

 2. Observe Good Hygiene

 In order to protect your pup and yourself, it’s important to practice good hygiene when preparing food and cleaning your dog’s food dishes.
 Contrary to popular belief, washing your meat isn’t recommended, as any potentially harmful bacteria on the meat may easily spread all over your kitchen counter if you do so.
-Bacteria can easily stay for long periods of time in organic matter, such as wood; therefore, your kitchen would be more susceptible to long-term risk if you have wooden utensils, cutting boards, or counter tops.
+Bacteria can easily stay for long periods of time in organic matter, such as wood; therefore, your kitchen would be more susceptible to long-term risk if you have wooden utensils, cutting boards, or countertops.

 Your dog’s food dish or bowl should be washed every day after each meal you feed them (regardless of what kind of diet they are on).

-3. Keep Your Dog Away from Wildlife
+3. Keep Your Dog Away From Wildlife

 Dogs, especially breeds with a strong prey drive, may constantly be compelled to chase animals outdoors.
 As dogs are curious creatures, they will likely take off and explore on their own if they see something that catches their eye.

-Many wild animals may harbor harmful bacteria and other pathogens (such as parasites) which can be transmitted to your dog if they get close enough.
+Many wild animals may harbor harmful bacteria and other pathogens (such as parasites) that can be transmitted to your dog if they get close enough.
 Try your best to keep your dog away from wildlife to reduce the risk of transmitting salmonella to your dog.

 Dogs can also get infected by other dogs, so take caution in dog parks to ensure your dog steers clear of the excrement of other animals.
 This is also why it’s important to pick up after your dog when you’re outdoors.